San Telmo Steakhouse Smackdown

 If you thought a little grey poo would get in my way of eating steak in Buenos Aires you were so foolish.
 I have learned that veggies are my friend during daylight but steak is my night time lover.

-When Chris arrived for an eight-day visit I knew there would be a lot of meat eating.
 The great thing about Chris visiting is that we share a love of food – discussing it, cooking it and eating it.
 We wouldn’t be cooking but certainly talking and eating most of the time.

 The neighborhood of San Telmo is known for its abundance of steak often to the demise of vegetables but friends don’t come to Buenos Aires for broccoli.
-So here’s a round up of the three best parrillas (with prices in USD) we sampled:

 Manolo’s

 I had eaten at Manolo’s two nights ago but as it was Chris’ first night in Buenos Aires I wanted to come back.
-There is such a great ambiance with old men dressed up to serve locals steak and red wine.

 The walls are filled with cartoons, photos, soccer jerseys and Argentine humor from the last 20 years.
-This is a very popular neighborhood restaurant so if you show up after 9pm you may have to wait.
+This is a very popular neighbourhood restaurant so if you show up after 9pm you may have to wait.

-We started with garlicky sauteed mushrooms and parisian potatoes as our attempt to try to eat vegetables.
 It was so garlicky delicious that when the mushrooms were gone I continued to dip my bread in the garlic oil.

 medium rare steak